dante18/orleans-wcs-html-2003-project-wild-circus/README.md

-# webpack-starter-kit #
+# wild-circus #

-A lightweight foundation for your next webpack based frontend project.
+The wild-circus project is a (fictitious) project whose objective is the creation of a showcase site for a circus.

 ## Project Structure
 ``` bash